kekse1/scripts/README.md

 So I created this script, since more than just less files needed to be updated..

-The usage is merely easy, look at the output when calling this script without parameters!
+The usage is merely simple, look at the output when calling this script without parameters!

 > [!TIP]